 - Acromegaly: too much growth hormone is produced in adults, which causes an enlargement of the bones and thickening of the skin.

-- Addison’s disease: the adrenal gland does not produce enough corticosteroids.
+- Addison’s disease: the adrenal gland does not have enough corticosteroids.

-- Dwarfism: Very little growth hormone produced during childhood.
+- Dwarfism: Minimal growth hormone produced during childhood.

-- Gigantism: too much growth hormone produced during childhood.
+- Gigantism: too much growth hormone made during childhood.

-- Diabetes: is a disease that is characterized by the alteration of blood glucose levels.
+- Diabetes: is a disease characterized by the alteration of blood glucose levels.